 There’s this idea that photography – especially street photography – is easy, right?
 I mean hiding away with your long lens waiting for some poetic street moment.
 You show up and the thing that’s amazing is there.
 But how do you find that amazing interior designed in the seventies that hasn’t moved on from time?
 How do you find a kid doing street gymnastics?
 If they say it’s easy to find, they’re lying.
 It took me three years to get the photograph of Treynar on his bike in West Auckland [one of the images in the series ETA (Edith’s Talent Agency).]
 Initially he was incredibly suspicious of me.
 To push yourself into worlds and to look at them with fresh eyes is taxing and full on.

 One afternoon I showed up to a park in Ranui and saw – and heard – the Switch Hittaz siren cars, decked out with twenty sirens, blasting Spanish music, the kind I might hear in the island nightclubs.
 Later I was able to photograph a really big siren battle and you can trust I didn’t just get there by chance.
-That image because the promotional image for my survey show Double Take, currently on at the Adam Art Gallery Te Pātaka Toi and I put a video of the siren battle on my Instagram too.
+That image became the promotional image for my survey show Double Take, currently on at the Adam Art Gallery Te Pātaka Toi and I put a video of the siren battle on my Instagram too.

 Tell me about a time an idea didn’t work out?